0xSero/partisia-docs/docs/smart-contracts/development-faq.md

 The Partisia Blockchain MetaMask snap allows dapp developers to use MetaMask for when signing transactions towards Partisia Blockchain.
 The Snap feature is currently only available within [MetaMask Flask](https://metamask.io/flask/).

-- **What does the snap do?**: The snap allows users to use MetaMask to sign transactions.
-It allows getting the Partisia Blockchain address of the key and to sign transactions.
+- **What does the snap do?**: The snap allows users to use MetaMask to sign transactions within a dapp.
+  Based on the private key within the users MetaMask wallet the snap is able to get the derived Partisia Blockchain address and to request a signature on a transactions from the user.
 - **How do I install the Snap?**: Using MetaMask `wallet_requestSnaps` with the snap identifier `npm:@partisiablockchain/snap`.
 ??? example "How to install the snap"